jonrohan/ZeroClipboard/docs/instructions.md

 };
 ```

-You can override the defaults by making a call like `ZeroClipboard.config({ swfPath: "new/path" });` before you create any clients.
+You can override the defaults by making a call like `ZeroClipboard.config({ moviePath: "new/path" });` before you create any clients.

 ### The `trustedDomains` option: SWF inbound scripting access